-Next we define coalition structures and utility in academic games.
+Next, we define coalition structures and utility in academic games.

-\begin{definition}[Coalition Structure] Given an academic game, a \emph{coalition structure} $CS$ is a partition of all the coins, such that every coin $c_{i,j}$ of player $i$ is either a singleton project, or is paired with a coin $c_{k,l}$ belonging to another player $k \in N \setminus \{i\}$. \end{definition}
+\begin{definition} Given an academic game, a \emph{coalition structure} is a partition of the set of all coins, such that every coin $c_{i,j}$ of agent $i$ is either a singleton project, or is paired with a coin $c_{k,l}$ belonging to another agent $k \in N \setminus \{i\}$. \end{definition}

-\begin{definition}[Utility] Given an academic game and a coalition structure $CS$, let $CS_i$ be the set of projects that player $i$ contributes to, $\forall i \in N$.
+\begin{definition} Given an academic game and a coalition structure $CS$, let $CS_i$ be the set of projects that agent $i$ contributes to, $\forall i \in N$.
 The utility of $i$ is:

-where $\{P_1, \ldots, P_m\}$ is the set of projects solved under $CS$, $w(P_j)$ is the weight of project $P_j$, and
+where $\{P_1, \cdots, P_m\}$ is the set of projects solved under $CS$, $w(P_j)$ is the weight of project $P_j$, and

 \end{definition}